mikedh/trimesh/README.md

 # is the current mesh watertight?
 print(mesh.is_watertight)

+# what's the euler number for the mesh?
+print(mesh.euler_number)

+# lets get a convex hull of the mesh
+hull = mesh.convex_hull

-# since the mesh is in fact watertight, it means there is a
+# since the mesh is watertight, it means there is a
 # volumetric center of mass which we can set as the origin for our mesh
 mesh.vertices -= mesh.center_mass

+# what's the moment of inertia for the mesh?
+print(mesh.moment_inertia)

 # find groups of coplanar adjacent faces
 facets, facets_area = mesh.facets(return_area=True)